mamersfo/aisland-doc/README.md

       "password": "secret"
     }

-In the response a session token is returned, that you will need in order to enter the game and play matches:
+In the response a token is returned, that you will need in order to enter the game and play matches:

     {
       "value": "AC5738D6BF937C4399D3747AE081783D"